 It is derived from the Old Norse name Aleifr meaning “ancestor”s descendant”.
 Olaf was the name of the five Kings of Norway.

 Olivier, from its French origin, means “the olive tree”.
 Oliwier is the Polish variation of the name.

-Many Polish first names are variations of names that you may have already heard but each one sounds amazing in its sense.
-Be sure to select a name that you love because your baby boy will have to love and live with it throughout his life.
+Many Polish first names are variations of names that you may have already heard, but each one sounds amazing.
+Be sure to select a name you love because your baby boy will have to love and live with it throughout his life.
 All the best in your journey!